“The woods are lovely, dark , and deep but I have promises to keep and miles to go before I sleep. . .” Robert Frost

 The downside.
 I have a poker face.
 So my words are important and I don’t always choose them carefully enough.
 And people are not usually very good listeners.
 I am frequently misunderstood.
 My facial expressions sometimes don’t match my feelings or the words I may be using to express myself.
 Sometimes I laugh when I don’t mean to at all.
 This results in miscommunication, hurt feelings, bad blood, disconnection, and feelings of abandonment.
 It causes me to turn inward to avoid hurting others.
 And then that hurts them, too.
 It’s a no win situation really.

 The upside.
 I have a poker face.
 The only time I really cannot control my face is at times when I am feeling really angry or sad.
 At these times I might appear to have a little smirk on my face that is misinterpreted as flippancy.
 This was something that a good friend pointed out to me in high school.
 I think of it as resting smirk face.
 I might have gone years longer if she hadn’t pointed this out so kindly.
 Thank you, Kelly. 💌

 Becoming a special education policy expert over the last twenty years means that I have studied evaluations about children as a job, I know that the assessments are helpful for identifying the root cause of some of our challenges.
 I do think that it will help some people to understand me better if I identify myself.
 I am actually Autistic.
-I have not yet been evaluated.
-I don’t know that I ever will be.
+I have not yet been professionally evaluated and I don’t know that I ever will be.
 The truth is I found out as an adult that when I was a child there were teachers who suspected that I was autistic, but I was never identified as anything by Denver Public Schools other than gifted and talented.
 I know that I am that, too.